Raku/docker/README.md

 # Usage

-Running a short-term foreground process with the image will launch a Perl 6 REPL:
+Running a short-term foreground process with the image will launch a Raku REPL:

     $ docker run --rm -it rakudo-star
     > say 'Hello, Perl!'
     Hello, Perl!

-You can also provide perl6 command line switches to a temporary container:
+You can also provide raku command line switches to a temporary container:

-    $ docker run --rm rakudo-star perl6 -e 'say "Hello!"'
+    $ docker run --rm rakudo-star raku -e 'say "Hello!"'

 In addition, you can run a script located in the current folder:

-    $ docker run --rm -v "$(pwd):/script" rakudo-star perl6 /script/my_p6_script.p6
+    $ docker run --rm -v "$(pwd):/script" rakudo-star raku /script/my_p6_script.raku

 # Contributing/Getting Help

-Many Perl 6 developers are present on [#perl6 on Freenode](https://webchat.freenode.net/?channels=#perl6)
+Many Raku developers are present on [#raku on Freenode](https://webchat.freenode.net/#raku)

 Issues for Rakudo are tracked on https://github.com/rakudo/rakudo/issues